"He is a man."

 I'm a native speaker of italian and I am not able to hear the difference between the two accents as well.

-"Perché" (why/because), ventitré (twenty-three) use the right-facing accent (╯) (acuto), but IMHO few people in italy know the real difference in pronounciation, maybe some TV announcers or theatrical actors
+"Perché" (why/because), ventitré (twenty-three) use the right-facing accent (╯) (acute), but IMHO few people in italy know the real difference in pronunciation

 -Official site in italian language-